vamseeachanta/energy/tools/azure/application_insights.md

 ## Logging from PowerShell

-2 Mothods of logging are available:
+2 Methods of logging are available:

 - Using the .NET Application Insights instrumentation library
 - Uisng a light weight API call